VidyaGadave/credit-risk-classification/README.md

 While both models accurately predict healthy loans, they differ in their ability to predict high risk loans.
 Both models score the same on precision in predicting healthy loan as 100% however the precision for high risk loans are at 0.85 and 0.84.

 Based on the analysis undertaken, model 2 (which used resampled training data) is the strongest performing model in predicting whether a loan is healthy or high risk.
 Given its performance I would recommend the company use model 2.
-But in recommending this I would ensure they were aware the model may incorrectly classify some healthy loans as high risk, so this could be an area they monitor.
+I would ensure they were aware the model may incorrectly classify some healthy loans as high risk, so this should be taken care of.